rakib-mollah/rakib-mollah.github.io/_pages/about.md

 <li>How much better would reasoning models be if trained with process rewards rather than just outcome rewards?</li>
 <li>How can we construct environments with verifiable rewards and/or induce structure into reasoning chains to make models more capabale and efficient?</li>
 </ul>
+-->
 I would love to discuss my research and any opportunities!
 Feel free to email me at *rakib.ruet.cs@gmail.com*

-Outside of work, I play <a href="https://fantasy.premierleague.com/entry/1519949/event/1">Fantasy Premier League</a>.
+Outside of work, I play <a href="https://fantasy.premierleague.com/entry/1519949/event/1">Fantasy Premier League</a>, I am a hobbyist photographer, and I also try to write short stories and poems.

 Slices of life
 ---